 With a great weight in his chest and a limpness in the rest of his body, Russell returned home.

 As he walked to his house, Russell considered how he might get out of what lay ahead.
 He could only come up with two possibilities.
 The first was that he might somehow lie low within the house until everyone had forgotten what had happened.
 The second was that he simply wouldn’t return home.
 This latter possibility was the more appealing, though Russell knew he would be unlikely to survive for long on his own.
 While these meanderings passed through his consciousness, Russell was really resolving himself to deal with what was coming.
 By the time he was entering the house, he was no longer as scared as before.

 Having said that, he wasn’t going to walk into the fire voluntarily either and he made a quick dash for the stairs, hoping to pass by the kitchen door unseen.

 “Russell!
 Get in here!”
 The shout came from Russell’s father.
 The souls felt the deep fear in Russell.
 This man clearly scared the young boy, but the souls knew the fear was not one of being physically hurt or emotionally taunted.
 Russell’s fear lay in disappointing this man.
 More than anything else in the world, no fear could come close to that.

-Russell stopped dead, turned and walked sheepishly into the kitchen.
+Russell stopped dead, turned, and made a slow walk into the kitchen.

 “Well?
 Did you find it?”
 Russell’s father spoke to him sternly, but in Russell’s head he was screaming at him.